Skip to content

 The infrastructure underneath the platform.

-What does BASIQ actually do on Brolly?
+What does Basiq do for Brolly?

 What role does Monoova play on Brolly?